DavidRoss85/news-server/README.md

-#Welcome to the Server for the News Feed web app
+# Welcome to the Server for the News Feed web app

-#Notes:
+## Notes:
-Have the following variables ready in your .env file:
+1. Have the following variables ready in your .env file:
  - API_KEY
  - SECRET_KEY
+ - MONGO_LOCAL_URL

-This server uses MongoDB to access and store information about the user.
+2. This server uses MongoDB to access and store information about the user.
-Please be sure to have a MongoDB server installed and running or available at the URL
+Please be sure to have a MongoDB server installed and running or available at the MONGO_LOCAL_URL

-This server also uses the News API to fetch news results and return to the user.
+3. This server also uses [The News API](https://newsapi.org/) to fetch news results and return to the user.
 An API key is required.
-One can be obtained at https://newsapi.org/
+One can be obtained at [https://newsapi.org/](https://newsapi.org/)

-This will by default run on port 8080 unless changed in /bin/www
+4. The server will by default run on port 8080 unless changed in /bin/www use *npm start* for normal operation or *npm run gstart* for google-cloud functions framework

-logHandler.js will try to write logs to /logs/system.log
+5. logHandler.js will try to write logs to /logs/system.log